-AvailabilityScheduling to reach MLP - FollowingIn the hours following a resource's return from an outage or grid incapability, the pre-dispatch calculation engine will consider the resource to be incapable of reaching its MLP, and will not schedule the resource to MLP or above, until the ramp up-hours to minimum loading point for the warm cold thermal state have elapsed.
-This applies except in cases where the resource is subject to a minimum constraint greater than or equal to the MLP for those hours these hours.
+Scheduling to reach MLP - In the hours following a resource's outage or grid incapability, the pre-dispatch calculation engine will consider the resource to be incapable of reaching its MLP, and will not schedule the resource to MLP or above, until the ramp hours to minimum loading point for the cold thermal state have elapsed.
+This applies except in cases where the resource is subject to a minimum constraint greater than or equal to the MLP for these hours.
 If the resource is subject to a minimum constraint that it is unable to satisfy following an outage or grid incapability the registered market participant must notify the IESO pursuant to MR Ch.7 s.10.1.5.

-Revising Reducing ramp hours to MLP to reach MLP sooner - If the GOG eligible resource is capable of reaching its MLP before ramp up-hours to minimum loading point for the warmcold thermal state have elapsed, the registered market participant is expected to revise reduce the resource's ramp up-hours to minimum loading point for the warmcold thermal state, to the extent authorized by MR Ch.7 s.3.3.7, to allow the resource to reach be scheduled to its MLP sooner.
-If revising the
+Reducing ramp hours to MLP to reach MLP sooner - If the GOG eligible resource is capable of reaching its MLP before ramp hours to minimum loading point for the cold thermal state have elapsed, the registered market participant is expected to reduce the resource's ramp hours to minimum loading point for the cold thermal state, to allow the resource to be scheduled to its MLP sooner.

-Unable to reach MLP after cold ramp up hours to minimum loading point for the warm thermal state is not feasible, the It is possible that due to lead time requirements a resource may not be able to reach MLP even after the cold ramp hours to MLP have elapsed.
-In this case the registered market participant may call the IESO: has several options to prevent the resource being scheduled to MLP until it is able to reach MLP these include:
+Unable to reach MLP after cold ramp hours - It is possible that due to lead time requirements a resource may not be able to reach MLP even after the cold ramp hours to MLP have elapsed.
+In this case the registered market participant has several options to prevent the resource being scheduled to MLP until it is able to reach MLP these include: